solliancenet/dp-203-v2/labs/08/README.md

     ![Publish all is highlighted.](media/publish-all-1.png "Publish all")

-### Trigger, monitor, and analyze the user profile data pipeline
+#### Task 2: Trigger, monitor, and analyze the user profile data pipeline

 Tailwind Traders wants to monitor all pipeline runs and view statistics for performance tuning and troubleshooting purposes.